 The usual reason is that they don’t know any better.
 No one told them which insurance company in the group had the best prices.
 And, probably, no one told them there was even a group of insurance companies.
 If you have a spotless driving record, there’s no reason you shouldn’t be paying the lowest price a group of insurance companies has to offer.

-3. Discounts for Taking the Bus (or Other Mass Transit) – Do you drive to and from work?
+Tip.
+Make sure you’re getting the best discount for your driving record.
+Talk to discounts, which some insurers offer. your agent.
+And remember, be a safe driver.
+It will save you money.3.
+Discounts for Taking the Bus (or Other Mass Transit) – Do you drive to and from work?
 If you do, you are literally paying a premium to do so.
 Insurance companies charge you significantly higher premiums if you drive to work.
 And, the longer your commute (in miles, not minutes), the higher the premium.

-4. Low Annual Mileage, Lower Price – On average, people drive 1,000 to 1,250 miles a month.
+Tip.
+Some drivers should consider mass transit.
+Remind your agent that you are NOT driving to work so you receive the appropriate discount.4.
+Low Annual Mileage, Lower Price – On average, people drive 1,000 to 1,250 miles a month.
 That is what insurance companies consider average use.

 Tip.
 If you drive less than the average, you could be eligible for low-mileage